mmeidlinger/lut_ldpc/QUICKSTART.md

 The resulting decoder object is saved under `results/RES_N2048_R0.841309_maxIter8_zcw0_frames20_minLUT/lut_codec.it`

 ## Create VHDL
-Create VHDL for an unrolled decoder based on the software decoder object produced by the above BER simulation:
+Create VHDL code for an unrolled decoder based on the software decoder object produced by the above BER simulation:
 ```shell
 cd lut_ldpc_vhdl/TopLevelDecoderGenerator
 octave-cli --no-gui --verbose decoderGenerator.m
 ```

 ## Install the free version of ModelSim
-ModelSim is used to verify the functionality of the generated VHDL code against the simulation model.
+ModelSim is used to verify the functionality of the generated VHDL code against the LUT-LDPC C++ simulation model.
-We follow the installation instructions provided [here](http://mattaw.blogspot.co.at/2014/05/making-modelsim-altera-starter-edition.html).
+To install ModelSim, we follow the instructions provided [here](http://mattaw.blogspot.co.at/2014/05/making-modelsim-altera-starter-edition.html).

-### Donload and install ModelSim free version
+### Download and install ModelSim free version

 ```shell
 cd /tmp